ridwanzal/snort_alert_counter/README.md

 # snort_alert_counter
 This is simple alert counter of Snort Network Intrusion Detection System.
-You can count the alert base on Content alert or SID (Signature Identification$ There is 3 format that we could count "Alert Full", "Alert Fast" and "Alert CS$
+You can count the alert base on Content alert or SID (Signature Identification) There is 3 format that we could count "Alert Full", "Alert Fast" and "Alert CSV.
 > I'm assuming we've already familiar and understand how to deploy and use Snort in general
 > Setup, configuration and run the system